kawada708/my_first_project_fft_analysis_/README.md

-# FFT Analysis Tool (Beginner-Friendly)
+# FFT Analysis Tool (made by begginer)

 This is my first public Python analysis code as a beginner researcher.
 I'm studying thermal convection, and I wrote this script to extract dominant frequencies from time-series data K(t) using FFT.
-I'm not an expert programmer, but I wanted to share my learning process and keep my research scripts organized publicly.
+I'm not an expert programmer, but I wanted to share this code so that lab members and future students can learn from it and use it as a reference.
 ## Notes from a beginner
+- This code includes Japanese.
 - This is not optimized code.
 - There may be cleaner or faster ways to write the same analysis.
 - I will improve this step by step as I learn more.